qingfengxia/cpp_numeric_cast/proposal_safe_get.md

 # Runtime safe getter for Array and non-hash STL sequence containers

+very early draft for discussion

+By Qingfeng Xia 2020

 ## Motivation

 Safe getter `std::get<size_t_index>(ContainerType)` is available for `std::tuple` and `std::array<ElementType, fixed_size>`,  both have the known element size at the compiling time.
 The compiler will do bounding check at compiling time.
 Runtime safe indexing function `at(size_t index)` are available for `std::vector`.
 If index is out of bound, exception will throw.